 I am a writer and former massage therapist in Vancouver, Canada.
 I publish SaveYourself.ca with help of several editors and contractors, and correspondence with many expert colleagues I am honoured to know.
 In particular, I have been the assistant editor for ScienceBasedMedicine.org since 2009, and work closely and constantly with their world class team and authors.
 SaveYourself.ca is huge and busy, with about 25,000 visitors every day, and it routinely attracts the attention of anyone who might care about the science of painful problems.
-The site is funded entirely by sales of educational e-books; I do not advertise.
+The site is funded by sales of educational e-books, not advertisements.
 My main qualifications are:

 Q Do you have any practical experience?